coderanger/coderanger.net/_posts/2011-01-16-select-for-update.markdown

 complex code.
 One option is to use stored procedures, but this is effectively impossible to do while keeping mutli-database compatibility.
 The other option is to do the computation in Python code.
-Without `FOR UPDATE` this puts us back into race-condition territory in the same way as `Mode.save()`.
+Without `FOR UPDATE` this puts us back into race-condition territory in the same way as `Model.save()`.
 What `FOR UPDATE` does is to set the same dirty flags that `UPDATE` and `DELETE` use before returning the rows.
 This means that no other transaction can alter it.